EvgenSavenok/OOP_Paint/README.md

 # Welcome!

-This repository contains laboratory works 1-6 for subject Object-oriented technologies of programming
+This repository contains laboratory works 1-6 for subject "Object-oriented technologies of programming" from Belarusian state university informatics and radioelectronics.

 ## Installation